sflcin/internetshutdowns/README.md

 * Update Longest shutdown section with the latest content
 * States update in the json
 * Update all the depreciated packages to the latest ones (bower -> yarn, jade -> pug)
+* Adding tests for the deployment (make sure you check the tests before deploying)

 ## To setup the project locally: